 How to start balancing the gut to eliminate anxiety

-Then once we are stabilized and eliminating common allergens from our diet, we can work on restoring gut flora balance and healing the gut.
-Most importantly, we clean up the gut. (click here for the GAPS intro diet for gut healing and sealing)
+- Then once we are stabilized and eliminating common allergens from our diet, we can work on restoring gut flora balance and healing the gut.
+Most importantly, we clean up the gut.

-Probiotics can help, be sure to go slow – we’ll be introducing these beneficial bacteria, which will in turn kill off the bad ones – when this happens we can experience a rush of symptoms, so it’s important to go slowly (these are the probiotics that I use)
+- Probiotics help, be sure to go slow – we’ll be introducing these beneficial bacteria, which will in turn kill off the bad ones – when this happens we can experience a rush of symptoms, so it’s important to go slowly.

-When the gut flora is balanced, we should crave healthy food, have a fairly stable mood, and feel nourished.
+- When the gut flora is balanced and body is detoxified, we should crave healthy food, have a fairly stable mood, and feel nourished.

 How did this work for us?

 As I talked about above, I tried the GAPS diet when I put my daughter on it when she was 3 (she had autism at the time and I was desperate for solutions).
 I was amazed that within 3 days I was so much more calm, and was so much more realistic about my worries and fears.
 It felt like a vacation from constant worry – it was wonderful.